MasterCat3/ai-music-generator-idea/README.md

 When used as intended, I do not forsee any significant harms or ethical issues.
 However, successful and ethical deployment requires attention to an ideal volume and the design of the melody generator in order to have a beneficial effect and avoid playing dissonent frequencies.

-Any model with a thereputic purpose, such as this one, should be thorougly tested in high-quailty trials to ensure its safety and efficacy.
+Any model with a utilitarian and/or thereputic purpose, such as this one, should be thorougly tested in high-quailty studies and experiments to ensure its safety and efficacy.

 ## What next?